clg-admin/MOMF/docs/gettingstart.rst

 Getting Started
 ==================
-Firstly, it is important take in count the workflow could you see in the Figure `Structure Tier 1`.
+Firstly, it is important to consider the workflow shown in the Figure `Structure Tier 1`.
 This workflow indicates us which are the files important to make execution of each step, and to see all workflow and take a better comprenhension.